Camgur/MACE/README.md

-# Sodium Conductor Project
+# ML Potentials Project
 ### Chem 4PB3 - Winter 2024
-##### Cameron Gurwell
+##### Cameron Gurwell, Taiana Emmanuel Pereia, Carlos Alberto Martins Junior, Gillian R. Goward, and Rodrigo Alejandro Vargas-Hernandez†
+> † Principal Investigator
 <hr></hr>

-<p>This repository is intended to hold the data collected for the final project and presentation in
+<p>This repository is intended to hold the data collected for the <strong>ML-Potentials</strong> project</p>
-the class <strong>Chem 4PB3</strong> (Computational Quantum)</p>

-<p>The structure of the repo is very similar to the layout of the codespace I used on my home
-PC to run the ML simulations.
-Most calculations and work was completed using an AMD Ryzen 3700x CPU and an AMD Radeon 6800 GPU.
-For most standard applications of structure optimisation (e.g. <strong>CASTEP, VASP, Quantum Espresso</strong>), a high powered supercomputer is necessary to crunch the large amounts of data and numbers.
+<p>For most standard applications of structure optimisation
+(e.g. <strong>CASTEP, VASP, Quantum Espresso</strong>), a high powered supercomputer is necessary to crunch the large amounts of data and numbers.
 This project was aimed at investigating the recent developments into low power structure optimisation using ML.</p>